Utah Administrative Code

 (ii) All rating documentation, including actuarial memorandums and rate schedules, must be attached to the Rate/Rule Schedule tab.

 (iii) Actuarial Memorandum, Demonstration, and Certification of Compliance.
-An actuarial memorandum, demonstration of compliance, and a certification of compliance with Utah law are required in individual and group life insurance filings.
+An actuarial memorandum, demonstration of compliance, and a certification of compliance with Utah laws are required in individual and group life insurance filings.
 The memorandum must be currently dated and signed by the actuary.
 The memorandum must include:

-(A) description of the coverage in detail;
+(A) a description of the coverage in detail;

 (C) a certification of compliance with Utah law.